jsphbowers/fs-journal/quizzes/week05.md

 **1.** What do the letters of the acronym `CRUD` stand for?
 <!-- enter you answer in the space below -->
 ```
+Create, Read, Update, Delete
 ```
 **2.** Each action that `CRUD` represents maps to an HTTP request.
 What HTTP request does each `CRUD` action correspond to?
 <!-- enter you answer in the space below -->
 ```
+Create corresponds to Post which lets you create an object in an api.
+Read corresponds to Get which allows you to read the contents of an api and pull content.
+Update corresponds to Put which allows you to pull a specific object from an api and update it.
+Delete corresponds to delete which can be used to remove objects from an api.
 ```
 **3.** What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB
 <!-- enter you answer in the space below -->